 Like cruisers, hybrid bikes have large, comfy seats and mostly swept-back upright handlebars.
 Plus these bikes offer an upright riding position.

 I recommend the 28″ Swinn Discover Unisex Hybrid Bike.
-This bike has drawn to itself tons of positive reviews from satisfied customers on Amazon and elsewhere.
+This bike has drawn tons of positive reviews from satisfied customers on Amazon and elsewhere.

 My husband owns this bike.
 And even though the bike didn’t ride smoothly without a ton of tweaks initially, Jason has zero regrets.

 He spent hours tweaking and adjusting things to make the bike work as intended.
-The brakes, the handlebars, the derailleur, and saddle depth all required a bit of attention.
+The brakes, handlebars, derailleur, and saddle height all required a bit of attention.